Image: AI generated

 | Commit | The act of saving the current state | Pressing the save button |

 You don’t need to memorize these terms.
-Even if you say “you know, that thing that saves data” when commanding AI, it’ll understand.
-But it helps to be familiar with these to understand what AI says back.
+When commanding AI, saying “you know, that thing that stores data” also works.
+But to understand what AI says back, it’s good to be familiar with at least this much.

-Now that you know the keywords, the next question is: do you have to explain all this to AI every time?
-Does AI remember previous work as the project grows?
+Now that you know the keywords, the next question is: do you have to explain all this every time you command AI?
+Does AI remember what it did before as the project grows?
 This is where context management enters.

 Context Management — Handling AI’s Memory

-If you ask what’s most important for AI, most people say “a smart model.”
+If you ask what’s most important for AI, most people answer “a smart model.”
 Wrong.
 Context.

-Context refers to all the information AI currently remembers.
+Context means all the information AI currently remembers.
 What you said, what AI said, project files, rules — all of this is context.
-The problem is that this memory has limits.
+The problem is this memory has limits.

 AI Forgets

 As conversations get longer, AI forgets what was said earlier.
-If you say “remember the login feature we made earlier?” and it asks “which login feature?” — the context has evaporated.
+If you say “remember that login feature we made earlier” and it asks “which login feature?”, the context has evaporated.

 Opening a new session is a complete blank slate.
-The all-night conversation from yesterday evaporates.
-That’s why “continue where we left off” doesn’t work.
+Last night’s all-night conversation evaporates.
+That’s why “pick up where we left off” doesn’t work.

 So what do you do?
-Externalize memory into files.
+Externalize memory to files.

 CLAUDE.md — The Project’s Constitution

-CLAUDE.md is a special file placed in the project folder.
+CLAUDE.md is a special file you place in the project folder.
 Claude Code automatically reads this file at the start of every session.
-Without you explaining every time, AI knows the project rules from the start.
+Even without you explaining every time, AI knows the project’s rules from the start.

-Think of it as a first-day morning briefing document for a new team member.
-“This is how our team works, this is what you shouldn’t do, and here’s the important stuff.”
+Think of it as the briefing document given to a new team member on their first morning.
+“This is how our team works, this is what you shouldn’t do, and the important stuff is here.”

-Below is an example of what to put in CLAUDE.md.
-You don’t execute this now — you write it in the file and AI reads it every time.
+Below is an example of what to write in CLAUDE.md.
+You don’t execute this now — writing it in the file means AI reads it every time.

 # CLAUDE.md